-Colorado School of Mines adheres to the university’s Procurement Code of Ethics.
+Colorado School of Mines adheres to the university’s Compliance and Ethics Policy.
 It is against Colorado School of Mines policy for anyone involved with purchasing goods or services on behalf of the School to accept gifts, entertainment, favors or services from present or potential vendors.

 1600 Jackson Bldg.